 You may board any ferry from Vashon to Fauntleroy within course support hours.

 Everyone is welcome at Cascade events.
 We are committed to celebrating and promoting diversity in the bicycling community.
 We aim to provide safe spaces at start lines, finish lines, and official rest stops.
 Read our commitment to anti-racism and our participant code of conduct and grievance policy.

 We would like to acknowledge that our rides take place on native land.
 Our offices are located on the traditional land of the first people of Seattle, the Duwamish People past and present.

 Food & Breaks

-Poulsbo Rest Stop: You can refill your water and electrolyte bottles and enjoy light snacks that will power you for the second half of the ride.
-Fare includes energy bars, chips, nuts, and fruit.
-Gluten free and vegan snacks are available.
+You can refill your water and electrolyte bottles and enjoy light snacks that will power you for the second half of the ride.
+Fare includes energy bars, chips, nuts, fruit, and peanut butter and jelly sandwiches.